 The worldwide shortage of trade finance has reached $1.6 trillion US according to a recent study by the Asian Development Bank.
-The International Chamber of Commerce ICC 2016 Global Survey on Trade Finance, which reflects the issues and trends of the trade finance industry, reveals that 61% of national, regional and global banks that provide trade financing reported a worldwide trade finance shortage.
+A shortage of trade finance of this magnitude is having a crushing effect on small businesses worldwide, many of whom cannot find trade finance for their business.
+The International Chamber of Commerce ICC 2016 Global Survey on Trade Finance, which reflects the issues and trends of the trade finance industry, reveals that 61% of national, regional and global banks that provide trade financing reported a worldwide shortage of trade finance.

 While the worldwide shortage of trade finance impacts businesses across the globe, small to medium-sized enterprises (SMEs) are being squeezed the hardest.
 According to the survey, a disproportionate 58% of rejected trade finance proposals are from SMEs, even though only 40% of finance proposals were SME applications.